Thakursim/Thakursim/README.md

         30. PgBouncer
         31. Snowflakes
         32. Ascend.io
+        33. Node.js
+        34. Serverless
+        35. Mailgun
+        36. DynamoDB
+        37. Stripe

 ## Experience:
 # 🏢  Contractor,  Remote - Python Developer
 8th Sep 2020 - PRESENT
--  Developed a desktop application using pypercard.
+-  Developed a desktop application using pyper cards.
--  Worked on product scraping from websites like BigBasket, FreshToHome, BeingHuman etc.
+-  Worked on product scraping from websites like BigBasket, FreshToHome, BeingHuman, etc.
--  Worked on development of Django application, added multiple CRUD operations with Postgres database and integration of Twilio in Django for sending SMS on demand.
+-  Worked on developing the Django application, adding multiple CRUD operations with the Postgres database, and integrating Twilio in Django for sending SMS on demand.
 -  Worked on To-Do app using Flask/Django i.e. CRUD operations with Sqlite database.
 -  Worked on HTML designing using Bootstrap.
--  Worked on projects like Carper, Mearca, Digital Distribution.
+-  Worked on projects like Carper, Mearca, and Digital Distribution.

 <!-- ## EDUCATION
 - Shri Shikshayatan College, Kolkata -B.com(H)